apintok/nslogify/README.md

         README.md
 ```

-After download the respective file structure.
-On Firefox open the [about:debugging](about:debugging#/runtime/this-firefox) page and load the extension manifest.json file.
+After downloading the file structure above:
+  1) On Mozilla Firefox open a new tab and enter **about:debugging**;
+  2) Click on **This Firefox** menu option;
+  3) Click on the **Load Temporary Add-on...** button;
+  4) Select the **manifest.json** file from the project directoy.

 ## Development

 Parcel is being used to generate an extension bundle.
 After changing something in the code don't forget to run the command to redo the bundle.
-Then navigate to Firefox [about:debugging](about:debugging#/runtime/this-firefox) add-ons area and press 'reload' for the changes to reflext.
+Then navigate to Firefox **about:debugging** add-ons area and press **reload** for the changes to reflect.

 ```bash
     npm run dev